le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

       append  .gitignore
 {% endhighlight %}

-This command will create file ".kitchen.yml", which contain all settings for test-kitchen:
+This command will create file ".kitchen.yml", which contains all settings for test-kitchen:

 {% highlight yaml %}
 ---